mussa-shirazi-imply/imply-kubernetes/README.md

 git clone https://github.com/mussa-shirazi-imply/imply-kubernetes.git
 ```

+## Type of Deployments

+There are two way you can deploy the running Cluster, Make using the `make`

  ## Step 1 : Create Kind cluster

 Create the cluster using the default cluster name kind.
 For more information on how to install the Kind application on your laptop, check the [Kind Quick Start guide](https://kind.sigs.k8s.io/docs/user/quick-start/)